Loft conversion FAQ

 If there is a need for any additional permits, such as for skips and scaffolding we will organise these for you as and when required.

-How long will my loft conversion take to complete?
+How long does a loft conversion take?

 Is there likely to be much disruption in and around my house?

 A quality builder should keep any disruption to a minimum.
-We have completed literally hundreds of loft conversions around the Yorkshire area and we always try our best to respect the home in which we are working.
+We have completed lots of loft conversions around the Yorkshire area and we always try our best to respect the home in which we are working.
 We want to cause the minimum amount of disruption possible when we commence work.
-Consider though, that for the first few weeks of a loft conversion, scaffolding will be erected and from the fourth week an opening needs to be cut out and the staircase fitted.

 Will we need to move out when work is being done?